-It was seven years since our last African hunting trip to the Eastern Cape with Nick Bowker.
+It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 I was with my buddy for our second trip with Nick.
 In addition we wanted to go after some different animals this time.

 We also wanted to hunt a few of the same animals as our first time in South Africa.
 We had previously had fantastic Kudu hunting with Nick.

 In 2012, both of us took a Kudu, Mountain Reedbuck, Springbok, Impala, Warthog, and Blesbok.
 Nick has very appealing hunting packages available for the South African Plains Game.

 Day 1 Arrival in South Africa

 We arrived in Port Elizabeth mid-morning and were greeted at the airport by Nick Bowker and his brother Rob Bowker.